Cubzac-les-Ponts: Eiffel bridge

 When the suspension bridge fell in 1869, the idea of a new bridge was discussed at length.
 The initial project dates from 1875, which proposed that the new bridge had accompanying rail tracks, and that it be built on the remaining foundations of the suspension bridge, using scaffolding.
 Actually, given the height of the bridge and the river's depth and current, scaffolding is almost technically impossible to implement.
 In the final project from 1878, a jetting alternative was offered, despite very few companies mastering the technique at the time.
 The problem of fitting rail tracks, which was later abandoned, delayed the project.

 In 1873, masonry works had started on the right bank.
 In 1879, Gustave Eiffel, who had waited more than ten years for a positive response to his project, took in hand the large undertaking in Cubzac, which finished in 1883.
 The Cubzac bridge is the most important roadwork by the Eiffel company.
 It necessitated 3284 tonnes of metal, measures 552 m, and is divided in eight bays.
 The parapet consists of iron braces rather than solid walls, alleviating the structure.
 The company manufacturing the iron pieces later provided those used for the Eiffel Tower.

 As the Allies landed in Normandy, the German troupes, in their escape, partially destroyed the Eiffel bridge using explosives.
 Starting from 21 August 1944, all traffic on the bridge was restricted for the retirement of the German troupes.
 On 28 August 1944, as the last soldiers passed, German engineers arrived in bicycles and fitted explosives which detonated at 9:20pm.
 Three of the eight bays had fallen in the waters and the North abutment was seriously damaged.
-The delicate repair works where operated by the company Anciens Ets Eiffel with the help of the Entreprise Générale Industrielle du Sud-Ouest, which coincidentally was directed by Jacques Eiffel, the grand son of Gustave Eiffel.
+The delicate repair works where operated by the company Anciens Ets Eiffel with the help of the Entreprise Générale Industrielle du Sud-Ouest, which coincidentally was directed by Jacques Eiffel, the grandson of Gustave Eiffel.
 For this reason, the bridge is sometimes called "the twice Eiffel bridge".

 The bridge is now part of the Route nationale 10 which runs between Hendaye and Paris.
 Both viaducts to the bridge date from 1839 and each measures approximately 250 m.
 Over time, large settlements occurred, causing serious disturbances in the masonry and requiring the replacement of many vaults in 1880, 1903 and 1934.